-ANCIENT LIVES is a collaboration between a diverse group of Oxford papyrologists and researchers in the Departments of Classics and Astrophysics, the Imaging Papyri Project, the Oxyrhynchus Papyri Project, the Egypt Exploration Society and the Citizen Science Alliance, a collaborative body of universities and museums dedicated to allowing everyone to make a meaningful contribution to scientific research.
+ANCIENT LIVES (the site is currently down and will be re-launched in early July) is a collaboration between a diverse group of Oxford papyrologists and researchers in the Departments of Classics and Astrophysics, the Imaging Papyri Project, the Oxyrhynchus Papyri Project, the Egypt Exploration Society and the Citizen Science Alliance, a collaborative body of universities and museums dedicated to allowing everyone to make a meaningful contribution to scientific research.

 The ANCIENT LIVES project mounts images of Greek papyri fragments online and asks volunteers to participate in the work on them.
 Many of these papyri have remained unstudied since they were discovered more than a century ago.
 You can help expedite the process of transcription and cataloguing.
 Our goal is to increase the momentum by which scholars have traditionally identified known and unknown literary texts, and the private documents and letters from Graeco-Roman Egypt.
 No one pair of eyes can see and read everything.
 Your results will be tabulated with those of thousands of others' contribution to the same effort.

 The papyri come from the Oxyrhynchus Collection in the Sackler Library, Oxford (owned and overseen by the Egypt Exploration Society, London) and from other collections.
 Experts have been studying these papyri for over a century, but much remains to be done, transcribed, and corrected.
 We aim to transcribe as much as possible of the original papyri, and then identify and reconstruct the text.
 The texts will eventually be published and numbered in the Egypt Exploration Society's Graeco-Roman Memoirs series, in numbered volumes entitled The Oxyrhynchus Papyri.